broadinstitute/cromwell/docs/developers/bitesize/workflowExecution/majorActors.md

 Each `EngineJobExecutionActor` (EJEA) is responsible for:

 * Running a single job.
     * A "job" is a command line instruction to run on a backend.
     * Multiple shards for a single call each get their own EJEA.
     * Multiple attempts to run the same job operate within the same EJEA
 * Respects hog-limiting
 * Checks the call cache and job store to avoid running the job if it doesn't have to.
 * Triggers job initialization, execution and finalization at appropriate times.

 ### SubWorkflowExecutionActor(s)

+Each `SubWorkflowExecutionActor` is responsible for:

 * Running a single sub-workflow.
 * Parent actor for the `WorkflowActor` created to run the sub-workflow.